Team, Mission, History

 Damon works at a downtown real estate company.
 He enjoys music and is thrilled to raise his family in the city.
 He joined the Brite Winter Board in 2013.

-Thomas Fox – Program & Marketing Director
+Thomas Fox – Programming and Marketing

 David Resnik – Relationships and Sponsorships